allenai/allennlp/tutorials/getting_started/semantic_parsing.md

 _Semantic parsing_ is the task of mapping language to some kind of formal meaning representation.
-This meaning representation could be a logical statement in lambda calculus, a set of instructions for a robot to follow, or even a python, java, or SQL program.
+This meaning representation could be a logical statement in lambda calculus, a set of instructions for a robot to follow, or even a Python, Java, or SQL program.
 In some cases these meaning representations are directly executable in some environment (like executing a query against a database, or running python code), and in others they are simply an attempt to normalize the semantics of a natural language utterance (like Abstract Meaning Representations or open-domain CCG